stargate/stargate-grpc-node-client/README.md

 const resultSet = toResultSet(result);

-// TODO: should this throw instead of returning undefined? if (resultSet) {
+if (resultSet) {
   const firstRow = resultSet.getRowsList()[0];
   // We call getString() here because we know the type being returned.
 See below for details on working with types.